 Pierrick Pincemin also says: “We can cross Mobility Work data with our ERP’s.
 We are able to track hours in the application, as well as SAP hours and machine’s spare parts tracked under SAP.
 From there, we can finalize costs, either for production, or on equipment or sub-equipment, which leads us to ask ourselves the following question: should we maintain our equipment or invest?
 In the end, this allows us to justify production investments”.

 Interconnected systems and services are a key issue in 4.0 industry, which promise companies that have understood their full measure a gain in productivity and growth.
 Mobility, exchange and open systems already play a key role in our daily lives, and have in fact directly influenced business management.
-At Mobility Work, we believe in the power of community and in information sharing, that is why we have created the first next-gen community-based maintenance management platform, including a CMMS solution, the first social maintenance network and a marketplace open to manufacturers and service providers.
+At Mobility Work, we believe in the power of community and in information sharing, that is why we have created the first next-gen community-based maintenance management platform, including a maintenance management software, the first social maintenance network and a marketplace open to manufacturers and service providers.